johnlesterq1201/Creating-and-Implementing-Custom-Alert-Rules-in-Snort-Intrusion-Detection-and-Prevention-Systems/README.md

 # Creating-and-Implementing-Custom-Alert-Rules-in-Snort-Intrusion-Detection-and-Prevention-Systems

 # Objective
-The goal of this analysis is to identify and document any malicious activities or processes observed within network traffic using Wireshark.
+The objective of this project is to develop and implement custom alert rules in Snort to effectively detect and prevent suspicious or malicious activities within network traffic.
+This involves configuring Snort as an Intrusion Detection and Prevention System (IDS/IPS), writing precise rules to monitor specific network protocols (ICMP,FTP,SSH), and analyzing the results to enhance security posture.

 ### Skills Learned